-HOW TO MEASURE FOR A STAIR RUNNER IF YOU'RE STAIRS ARE NEW?
+HOW TO MEASURE FOR A STAIR RUNNER IF YOU'RE STAIRCASE IS NEW?

 If your stairs are new and you want to show off that the New Wood Look with your new stair runner, But you are trying to Minimize slips and falls.